 Our Analysis and Test Results

 NEMO Equipment has found creative solutions to shave weight but save comfort and weather resistance, making this tent one of our favorites.
 It wins our Top Pick Award for Light Weight and is the lightest two-door tent in this review.
 We love its clever design and dragged it all around the Sierra this summer.
 However, because it is so light, it is quite fragile and needs to be treated with care.

 Check out the chart below to see where the NEMO Blaze landed amongst the competition.
-We especially were impressed by it's light weight, so we granted it our Top Pick for Light Weight award.
+We especially were impressed by its low weight, so we granted it our Top Pick for Light Weight award.

-This award winner is a true double wall tent and has great ventilation.
+This award winner is a genuine double wall tent and has excellent ventilation.
 The separate mesh interior helps with condensation, making it more versatile than the Tarptent Double Rainbow.

 Weight and Packed Size

 The Blaze excels in these categories.
 Nipping at the 37.6 ounce Fly Creek's heels, it weighs 39.7 ounces, third lightest in this review (the Ghost UL2 is second), and is the lightest two-door tent.

 It packs down as small as both the Fly Creek and the Ghost.
 The super light 7D weight fly material is easy to cram into small places in your backpack — as are the small pole sections.

 The tent wants to trick you into thinking that it is freestanding, but it sets up a little bit strange if you stake it out after putting the poles in.
 Since it is not entirely free-standing, it takes a bit of practice to get the setup right.
 We recommend staking it out first, minding square corners, then putting the poles into the body.
 The pole construction is similar to the Double Rainbow's, though the way the fly is designed to fit onto the body makes the tent look a bit odd and jaunty.
 But rest assured — it's probably set up right.